Connect to an Amazon EMR cluster from SageMaker Studio or Studio Classic - Amazon SageMaker

 2. Choose Attach to new notebook.
 This opens up the images and kernels selection box.

-4. If the cluster you select does not use Kerberos, LDAP, or runtime role authentication, Studio Classic prompts you to select the credential type.
+4. If the cluster you select does not use Kerberos, LDAP, or runtime role authentication, Studio or Studio Classic prompts you to select the credential type.
 Choose from Http basic authentication or No credentials, then enter your credentials, if applicable.
 A connection command populates the first cell of your notebook and initiates the connection with the Amazon EMR cluster.

 Once the connection succeeds, a message confirms the connection and the start of the Spark application.